oldhill/docker-nginx-p5js/README.md

 # docker-nginx-p5js

-### Summary

 Dockerfile to build an image with an nginx server running on port 80, serving a static site that has [p5.js](https://p5js.org/) installed.

 **DISCLAIMER**: use at your own risk!

 ### Requirements

-Requires a working Docker installation.
+Requires only a working Docker installation.
 On Mac OSX: [Docker Toolbox](https://www.docker.com/products/docker-toolbox), with the default VM running.

 ### Two options to run this as a container on your host: